-Annie Turner is Professor of Occupational Therapy at The University of Northampton and is an experienced external examiner and programme validator.
-She has acted as lead editor of five editions of Occupational Therapy and Physical Dysfunction and is author of the current College of Occupational Therapists pre-registration curriculum framework.
-She has also been a member of the Quality Assurance Agency for Higher Education's occupational therapy panel which developed the profession's benchmark statements, as well as a member of the College of Occupational Therapy's Council and the Education and Practice Board.
-Annie has acted as consultant to the Open University foundation degree programme for associated heath professionals.
-She is a Fellow of the College of Occupational Therapists.
+Therapists pre-registration curriculum framework.
+She has also been a member of the Quality Assurance Agency occupational therapy panel which developed the profession's benchmark statements, as well as a member of the COT's Council and the Education and Practice Board.
+Annie has acted as consultant to the Open University foundation degree programme for AHPs.
+She is a Fellow of the College of Occupational Therapists .